AdviceInspiration

 Picture of a bedroom with low bed and large mirror

 Let’s face it, lots of people are feeling the pinch this year.
-With costs rising sky-high, homeowners across the UK have had to reduce their home improvement budgets for 2023.
+With costs rising sky-high, homeowners across the UK have had to reduce their home improvement budgets.

 However, we don’t think this should stop you making purse-friendly, smaller décor updates that can still give your home a luxury feel.
 You don’t need to break the bank to create your dream home aesthetic.

-In fact, according to our 2023 Trends Report, 1 in 3 homeowners are definitely planning home improvements this year.
+In fact, according to our data, 1 in 3 homeowners are definitely planning home improvements this year.
 Why don’t you join them?
 Decorating on a budget IS possible, and we’re here to show you how with a few budget decorating ideas…

 5 tips for decorating your home on a budget